brunoaugustoam/SSL_Seismic_Images/demo/readme.md

 Interpreted geological data used in our paper: https://zenodo.org/record/1471548#.Ypj4vHXMKrx

-The interpreted volume of the Parihaka Dataset are open at: https://public.3.basecamp.com/p/JyT276MM7krjYrMoLqLQ6xST
+The interpreted volume of the Parihaka Dataset is open at: https://public.3.basecamp.com/p/JyT276MM7krjYrMoLqLQ6xST